aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/color-brightness-adjustments/_index.md

 ---
-title: "Java Color and Brightness Adjustment Tutorials with Aspose.Imaging"
+title: "How to Adjust Brightness in Java – Aspose.Imaging Tutorial"
-description: "Learn to adjust image brightness, contrast, gamma, and color properties with these Aspose.Imaging Java tutorials."
+description: "Learn how to adjust brightness, contrast, and gamma in Java images using Aspose.Imaging.
+This java image enhancement tutorial also covers automatic image color correction."
 weight: 5
 url: "/java/color-brightness-adjustments/"
+date: 2025-12-18
 ---

 {{< blocks/products/pf/main-wrap-class >}}